onefoursix/sdc-k8s-deployment-with-custom-config/README.md

 See Example 5's [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/Example-5/sdc.yaml) for the full deployment manifest.

-### Example 6: Loading resources from Volume Mounts
+### Example 6: Loading resources from a read-only Volume

-This example showing how to load shared files and other resources using Volume Mounts.
+This example showing how to load shared files and other resources from a read-only Volume.
 This technique can be used to load any resources needed by SDC at deployment time that are not baked into the SDC image, including, for example, hadoop config files, lookup files, JDBC drivers, etc...

 See Example 6's [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/Example-6/sdc.yaml) for an example deployment manifest.